 - Nonspendable Fund Balance.
 Amounts that are not in spendable form (such as inventory, prepaid items, or long-term receivables) or are legally or contractually required to remain intact. - Restricted Fund Balance.
 Amounts that are constrained for specific purposes by external parties (such as grantor or bondholders), through constitutional provisions, or by enabling legislation. - Committed Fund Balance.
 Amounts that are constrained for specific purposes by action of the Board of Education.
 These constraints can only be removed or changed by the Board of Education using the same action that was used to create them. - Assigned Fund Balance.
 Amounts that are constrained for specific purposes by action of District management.
-The Board of Education has authorized the District Administrator or Business Manager to assign fund balance.
-Residual amounts in any governmental fund, other than the General Fund, are also reported as assigned. - Unassigned Fund Balance.
+The Board of Education has authorized the District Administrator or Business Manager to assign fund balance. - Unassigned Fund Balance.
 Amounts that are available for any purpose.
 Positive unassigned amounts are only reported in the General Fund.